ORGelling/ConsoleApplicationPlayingAround/README.md

 •	Drawing Cards and Buttons:<br/>
     Draw card images at specific positions.
 Draw buttons as images or rectangles, and detect clicks.<br/>
 •	Game Logic Integration:<br/>
-    Connect your existing C++ game logic to the SDL3 event loop and rendering code.<br/>
+    Connect your existing C++ game logic to the SDL3 event loop and rendering code.

 Steps for SDL3:<br/>
 •	Install SDL3 and SDL_image (via vcpkg, package manager, or from source).<br/>